Menkir/resa/README.md

 # resa [![Build Status](https://travis-ci.org/Menkir/resa.svg?branch=master)](https://travis-ci.org/Menkir/resa)
-Rust API for error searching on particular platform like i.e StackOverflow
+Rust API for error searching on particular platform like i.e StackOverflow.
+The main purpose is to decrease the time for searching issues on certin platforms.

-<span style="color: red">!! not available on crates.io, release on 1st July 18 !!</span>

 ## Installation
 Apply changes on your `Cargo.toml`